tilt-dev/company/product-development/README.md

 For example, suppose usability research suggests that the Tilt Web UI right sidebar is difficult for users to learn.
 A team develops some ideas to iterate on the existing designs in order to address the problems.
 But they discover that it's a better idea to first re-architect some of the frontend JavaScript and CSS to accommodate the design changes, repaying some previously incurred tech debt.
 In this case, the first epic's scope would simply be non-user facing code re-architecture work, that doesn't have immediate user impact, but contributes to solving the usability problem indirectly as an incremental first step.
 The team may work on the second epic right after the first one is done, or it may be given to another team, or simply deferred to a future time.
 By scoping work to smaller units, Tilt is more flexible in prioritizing whatever is best at (almost) any moment of time as a small organization.

 ### Finishing an epic with acceptance criteria
 For an epic to be completed (and marked as such in Clubhouse), the epic description needs to contain the following as acceptance criteria.
-(Copy and paste the template below into the epic description, and update it accordingly.)
+Copy and paste the template below into the epic description, and update it accordingly.
+Mark a section as done by checking the checkbox.

 ```
 ## Problem statement and references
+- [ ] Section done
 - Tilt users find it difficult to understand the colors in the Tilt Web UI sidebar.
 - See the customer conversations here:
   - Google doc